iterative/dvc.org/content/docs/command-reference/add.md

 Data and pipelines are up to date.
 ```

 `dvc status` ignores changes to files listed in `.dvcignore`.

-Let's have a look
-at cache directory.
+Let's have a look at cache directory:

 ```dvc
 $ tree .dvc/cache